This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 The Wheal Vor mining district lies in an area of Devonian Slate between two granite masses at Tregonning/Godolphin hills and Carnmanellis.
 This mining area, historically known as Great Wheal Vor (GWV) is a compact area of approx 10.5 km by 6.5 km and is thought to have been mined for tin for the past 1000 years.

-Fig 1.
+Fig1.
 Basic geology of the Great Wheal Vor district.

-The GWVCEG strongly oppose further development of this site by CTL.
+While recognising that only a small percentage of exploratory drilling programs develop into extractive mines, the GWVCEG strongly oppose further development of this site by CTL.

-There were two periods of intensive tin mining in this small historic mining area between 1810 -1848 and 1860 -1874 which were world leading ventures at the time, with over 50 sites excavating down from 3 meters to 540 meters.
-Thus the area is honeycombed with abandoned shafts and adits, some mapped, some unmapped.
+There were two periods of intensive tin mining in this small historic mining area between 1810 -1848 and 1860 -1874 which were world leading ventures at the time, with over 50 sites extending down from 3 meters to 540 meters.
+Thus the

 Fig 2.
 Map of the recorded workings of Great Wheal Vor – 1847 (based on MRO R137)

 Fig 3.
-Plan of the shafts, workings and lodes at Wheal Metal. – 1870s
+Plan of the shafts, workings and lodes at Wheal Metal. – 1870s (based on MRO R137 and 175 and the 1878 O.S. map)

-The above maps show the complexity of known shafts, lodes and adits in the period between 1840 and 1875
+Fig 4.Cross section of the eastern workings of Great Wheal Vor (based on MRO R137) The above maps show the complexity of known shafts, lodes and adits in the period between 1840 and 1875

 Traditionally in Cornwall the owners of the various manors became de facto owners of the underground minerals.